Cameron-Ord/sfblib/readme.md

 # SFBLIB
->SFBLIB is just a working title

-## A basic 2d graphics lib using pixel manipulation and framebuffers on CPU im writing to learn more about graphics programming
+## A simple 2D graphics library that writes pixels to a CPU framebuffer